-I tried to give this post with the title “Pursuing Happiness” but that would be too cliché.
-I was planning a post series about happiness which I started here but my schedule prevented me from doing so.
+I tried to give this post with the title “Pursuing Happiness,” but that would be cliché.
+I was planning a post series about happiness which I started here, but my schedule prevented me from doing so.
 For now, I felt an internal nudge telling me to write about this.

-Too often we would hear people say that man’s ultimate goal is to be happy.
-I have struggled with the idea as long as I can remember.
-Growing up as a church minister’s son, I have concluded early in my life that happiness is not paramount.
-Of course for a Christian, it is living according to God’s precepts.
+Too often, we would hear people say that man’s ultimate goal is to be happy.
+I have struggled with the idea for as long as I can remember.
+Growing up as a church minister’s son, I have concluded that happiness is not paramount early in my life.
+Of course, for a Christian, it is living according to God’s precepts.
 But a person’s goal must be something so rewarding and must always start with something unreachable.

 I always wanted to be like my dad.
 His duties as a pastor of our local church were attractive.
 Even though I grew up as a shy kid, I will always wonder how my dad interacts with people treating even strangers like old-time friends.
-By the time I graduated in elementary, I told myself that I would be a computer engineer, whatever that profession means.
-I would never follow any of those two since after graduating from high school, I took up business administration.
+By the time I graduated from elementary, I had told myself that I would be a computer engineer, whatever that profession means.
+I would never follow any of those two since I took up business administration after graduating from high school.
 Now, I am pursuing the life of a medical doctor.

 The evolution of my attitudinal change flashed in my mind when I was working with my adopted family for our community work.
-They were telling me about what they were doing to remedy their sickness including their medical experiences for the last few months.
-They told me about people who tried to dupe them into buying expensive food supplements and about the drug they are keeping as an emergency pill that was clearly not related to the ailments that they have.
+They were telling me about what they were doing to remedy their sickness, including their medical experiences for the last few months.
+They told me about people who tried to dupe them into buying expensive food supplements and about the drug they are keeping as an emergency pill that was clearly not related to their ailments.

-I planned to make my visit short and just record their vital signs and verify some information that I took months before.
-However, my visit went on for an hour where mostly I debunked their misconceptions and answered their questions to the extent of my knowledge.
-I admit I was thankful that their questions were not too technical but I loved the feeling of exchanging ideas with them, seeing their interested and satisfied faces, and the total exercise of the event that was happening before my eyes.
+I planned to make my visit short, record their vital signs, and verify some information that I took months before.
+However, my visit went on for an hour, where I mostly debunked their misconceptions and answered their questions to the extent of my knowledge.
+I admit I was thankful that their questions were not too technical.
+Still, I loved the feeling of exchanging ideas with them, seeing their interested and satisfied faces, and the total exercise of the event that was happening before my eyes.

-I can’t believe I would be inspired by that scenario.
+I can’t believe that scenario would inspire me.
 I realized that man functions to follow his need to be happy.
 He wants to satisfy the longing in his heart that would ultimately make his heart smile.